Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES

 Dietz cautioned that multi-atom hyperedges erase binary neighborhood information: \begin{quote} ``A hyperedge containing more than two atoms gives us no information about the binary neighborhood relationships between them.
-That means we have no information at our disposal conceming the way in which the electrons are delocalized over these atoms'' \citep{dietz1995yet}. \end{quote} Because multi-vertex hyperedges suppress pairwise adjacencies, they hinder algorithms that rely on binary neighborhood structure, and Dietz therefore rejects hypergraphs for constitutional representation \citep{dietz1995yet}.
+That means we have no information at our disposal concerning the way in which the electrons are delocalized over these atoms'' \citep{dietz1995yet}. \end{quote} Because multi-vertex hyperedges suppress pairwise adjacencies, they hinder algorithms that rely on binary neighborhood structure, and Dietz therefore rejects hypergraphs for constitutional representation \citep{dietz1995yet}.

-Hypergraphs would indicate an electronic ``soup'' with out knowledge of the manner electrons are delocalised.
-Hypergraphs remain uncommon.

-\subsection{Multigraphs}

-Multigraphs are not widely used as a standard computational representation in cheminformatics or chemical graph theory.
-Existing tools and frameworks generally rely on labeled graphs or weighted graphs to encode bond multiplicities and types.

-Theoretical discussions of multigraphs in chemical graph theory arise in the context of molecules with multiple bond types or delocalized bonding, but computational implementations of multigraph representations are not widespread.
+\subsubsection{Multigraphs}